 - Platform(s): Nintendo Switch, Famicom Disk System, Wii, Game Boy Advance, Wii U, Nintendo 3DS

 While 2D platformers have always been challenging, it is about time we give props to one of the classics, Super Mario Bros.
 2, a.k .a.
 The Lost Levels.
 The game was released in 1986, a year after the original.
-The game retains a lot of the original feel, which was a good game but added a bucket full of difficulty.
-There were more challenging obstacles and even poisonous mushrooms.
-Nintendo did not skip a beat when they were deciding how tough to make this game, and it’s still evident.
+It retained a lot of the original feel, but with a dollop of difficulty stacked on top.
+There were more challenging obstacles, with poisonous mushrooms added for good measure.
+Nintendo did not miss a beat when deciding how tough to make this game, and it’s still quite the challenge.

 5. Cuphead